 Registered students may deposit funds to be used at the bookstore, dining services, and for printing services.
 Funds are accessed with the student identification card.
 Monies deposited in these accounts must be used toward purchases and cannot be refunded or transferred.

 Returned payments will be charged back to the student's account and a returned payment fee of $35 will be applied.
-If the College receives several returned personal checks from an individual, it reserves the right to no longer accept personal checks, and will require payment by cash, bank cashier's check, money order or wire transfer.
+If the College receives several returned personal checks from an individual, it reserves the right to no longer accept personal checks, and will require payment by credit card, cash, bank cashier's check, money order or wire transfer.
 If a payment used to provide financial clearance is returned, registration and room reservation will be canceled and the account will be assessed a $100 late enrollment fee in addition to the returned payment fee.
+The College reserves the right to no longer accept another personal check, and will require payment by credit card, cash, bank cashier's check, money order or wire transfer.
 If our office receives a post-dated check without written notification and the check is deposited earlier than the date on the check, a returned payment fee would be applicable if the check is returned to our bank.